hmaier-fws/mdjson-examples/README.md

 ## /custom

-Example mdEditor and mdJson records that contain custom elements embedded within the mdJSON.
+Example mdEditor-JSON and mdJson records that contain custom elements embedded within the mdJSON.

 ## /date-time